Redesigning Multi-Scale Neural Network for Crowd Counting: Experiments

 \emph{1) Hierarchical mixture of density experts}\\ \emph{Feature fusion. } We first study the feature fusion by comparing MoE to the concatenation and averaging operations.
 For simplicity, we do not use the hierarchical structure at this stage.
 All density maps from three scales are fused into one map via the proposed \emph{pixel-wise soft gating net} in the MoE.
 For feature concatenation, we concatenate the feature maps over three scales and apply a 1$\times$1 conv to obtain the final density map.
 For averaging of multi-scale density maps, it is our baseline (Table~\ref{tab:comparison}).
 The results are shown in Table~\ref{tab:ablationHMoDE}.
 Averaging multi-scale density outputs produces an MAE of 66.3 and an MSE of 108.4 on SHA.
 Using feature concatenation produces lower MAE and MSE.
 Our MoE with pixel-wise weights lowers the MAE by 1.7 points and the MSE by 2.3 points on SHA compared to the variant using concatenation. {Similar observation can be found on SHB. }

 \textit{Hierarchical structure.} Following the improved performance of MoE in the single-level, the proposed HMoDE extends it to two levels, which significantly reduces the MAE to 56.8{~(6.7)} and MSE to 96.5{~(11.1)} on SHA{~(SHB)}.
 In HMoDE, we introduce an \emph{expert competition and collaboration} scheme which allows group overlap when mixing density experts.
 An ordinary hierarchical MoE normally does not have this overlap.
-To implement this {variant} in our setting with three experts, in the first level we combine $E_1$ and $E_3$ with a pixel-wise soft gating net and let $E_2$ directly pass to the second level.
-It is denoted as HMoDE-ord in Table \ref{tab:ablationHMoDE}.
-Results show that HMoDE-ord can also improve the performance from MoE but the improvement is much less than our HMoDE.
+To implement this {variant} in our setting with three experts, in the first level~\miaojing{we directly pass one expert to the second level and combine the other two with a pixel-wise gating net.
+For instance, we can combine $E_1$ and $E_3$ with a pixel-wise soft gating net and let $E_2$ directly pass to the second level; we use HMoDE-ord (($E_1$, $E_3$),$E_2$) to denote this variant and similarly other variants in Table \ref{tab:ablationHMoDE}}.
+Results show that, with a proper combination of $E_1$, $E_2$ and $E_3$, HMoDE-ord can also improve the performance from MoE but the improvement is much less than our HMoDE.

 \textit{Pixel-wise soft gating.} The multi-scale density experts are combined via per-pixel softmaxed weights in HMoDE.
 In an ordinary gating net, density experts are combined with only image-level weights.
 We alter our pixel-wise soft gating net to behave like an ordinary gating net and denote it as HMoDE (w/ iw).
 This combination is coarse and ends up with an MAE of 60.4 and an MSE of 100.8 on SHA.
 Next, with respect to the soft weights, we can also alter the gating net to produce pixel-level hard weights such that only one expert is selected at each pixel.
 This, denoted by HMoDE (w/ phw), produces an MAE of 59.0 and MSE of 99.2 on SHA.
 Third, compared to pixel-wise soft gating, we tried an alternative version, the channel-wise soft gating.
 It produces channel-wise soft weights to combine multi-scale features from different decoding blocks (before projecting them to density maps).
 We denote this by HMoDE (w/ cg) in Table \ref{tab:ablationHMoDE}.
 The MAE and MSE on SHA are 58.9 and 100.9 respectively, which are inferior to pixel-wise soft gating nets. {Similar observation can be found on SHB.}